 - 3. Informally assess the degree of visual overlap of two numerical data distributions with similar variability's, measuring the difference between the centers by expressing it as a multiple of a measure of variability.
-For example, the mean height of players on the basketball team is 10 cm greater than the mean height of players on the soccer team, about twice the variability (mean absolute deviation) on either team; on a dot plot, the separation between the two distributions of heights is noticeable. - I can assess the overlap of two data sets with similar variables and measure the mean absolute deviation of the data. - 4.
+For example, the mean height of players on the basketball team is 10 cm greater than the mean height of players on the soccer team, about twice the variability (mean absolute deviation) on either team; on a dot plot, the separation between the two distributions of heights is noticeable. - I can assess the visual overlap of two data sets with similar variables and measure the mean absolute deviation of the data (For example, make comparisons between two box and whisker plots). - 4.
 Use measures of center and measures of variability for numerical data from random samples to draw informal comparative inferences about two populations.
 For example, decide whether the words in a chapter of a seventh-grade science book are generally longer than the words in a chapter of a fourth-grade science book. - I can assess the measures of center and measures of variability from random samples to draw inferences about two populations.